Alfresco/alfresco-community-repo/README.txt

 Configuring a different DB other than H2 (e.g. MySQL or PostgreSQL):
 --------------------------------------------------------------------

-- Create a file called "local.properties" under src/main/resources in alfresco-rm-enterprise-repo
+- Create a file called "local.properties" under src/main/resources in rm-community-repo (you may need to create the directory)

 - Add the following properties in this new file my.db.name -> The name of the database schema